uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 vii.
 Which LLM provided longer/more comments?
 Did longer comments help or hinder your ability to understand the code?

-* If you don't want to use it yourself, sample ChatGPT & Gemini prompts and responses are provided at the end of the assignment.

 # Question 3 - Refactoring & Testing